HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ## Verification

-At the subscriber environment, If there are any operations that are in "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, then it implies that  some operations are not completed yet and we should wait till all operations either gets completed or failed.
+In the subscriber environment, if there are any operations that are in "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, then it means that these operations are yet complete.
+You must wait until all operations either complete or fail.
 The existing DAM API endpoint can be checked in [GET All DAM Operations](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/OperationController.find).
-If there are no operation present with the above status mentioned in step 1, then we can begin to verify the resync.
+If no operation is present with the above status mentioned in step 1, then you can verify the resync.

 ### Verify the Resync

-1. Perform the Find Mismatch [Find staging mismatch](#finding-the-dam-staging-mismatch).
+1. Trigger the DAM staging mismatch process.
+For more information, see [Find staging mismatch](#finding-the-dam-staging-mismatch).
 2. If the report is not generated due to unavailability of data, it means that both the publisher and subscriber are in sync.

 ### Configurations